dddrrreee/cs140e-23win/labs/14-vm-ops/MEMORY-ORDER-cheatsheet.md

 ***Summary***:
   - no maintanance operation can influence previous loads or stores.
-  - maintanance operation ordered sequentially w.r.t. each other
+  - maintanance operation ordered sequentially w.r.t. each other.  thus, an operation cannot "reach back" and affect previous maintanance operations.
   - [only] DSB guarantees completion.
   - Even with DSB, instruction memory requires a PrefetchFlush [data does not]
   - It appears that taking an exception / returning from an exception is